theislab/campa/README.rst

 Manuscript
 ----------
 Please see our preprint
-*"Quantifying condition-dependent changes in subcellular organisation using multiplexed protein maps"* (`Spitzer, Berry et al. (2022)`_) to learn more.
+*"Learning consistent subcellular landmarks to quantify changes in multiplexed protein maps"* (`Spitzer, Berry et al. (2022)`_) to learn more.